sphinx-labs/sphinx/docs/post-deployment-actions.md

 ]
 ```

 The post-deployment actions are executed in the order they're defined in the `postDeploy` array.
-So, in the example above, the order would be: `increment()`, `setMyValue`, then `transferOwnership`.
+So, in the example above, the order would be: `increment`, `setMyValue`, then `transferOwnership`.

 Like contract deployments, your post-deployment actions are idempotent.
-This means that they'll only be executed once per chain, even if you re-execute your config file.
+This means that they'll only be executed once per chain, even if you re-deploy your config file.

-> Note: The post-deployment actions are executed after **all** of the contracts in the config file have been deployed.

 ## Calling external contracts

 You may want to call a function on a contract that you're not deploying in your config file.
-Here's how to do this with Sphinx:
+Here's how to do this in your config file:

 ```ts
 import { Contract, UserSphinxConfig } from '@sphinx-labs/core'